sHedC/python-masterthermconnect/README.md

 &nbsp;&nbsp;--list-device-data                  list the data for each device connected to the account<br>
 &nbsp;&nbsp;--list-device-reg LIST_DEVICE_REG   list Registers e.g. A_330 or A_330,A_331 or 'all' for everything.<br>
 &nbsp;&nbsp;---pretty                           Pritify the Output in JSON Format.<br>

+If you can login using mastertherm.online then use the api version v2, for mastertherm.vip-it.cz use v1 or do not provide.

 ### API Version
 TBC